 Writing this story allowed me to connect with and become a better version of myself, but also to connect with those who have had similar experiences or feelings of pain, redemption and joy.

-I continue to add to the Whiting Album, the memoir chapbook illustrating the story of our marriage and family life.
+I continue to add to The Whiting Album, the memoir chapbook illustrating the story of our marriage and family life.
+This story is currently evolving, our relationship changing.